-Within the past week major US airlines have introduced a policy requiring all passengers to wear face masks or some sort of face coverings on flights.
+Within the past week major US airlines (with the exception of Allegiant Air) have introduced a policy requiring all passengers to wear face masks or some sort of face coverings on flights.
 While the messaging seems strong, flight attendants and pilots are being told that they shouldn’t actually enforce this rule.

 Flight attendants told to inform, not enforce

 The way the new policy works, airlines are allowed to deny boarding to those passengers not wearing face masks, but once passengers are onboard, it’s a different story.